-2020 2019 Buildings, waterway improvements and roads 5 to 40 years 5 to 40 years Plant and equipment 1 to 25 years 1 to 25 years Office furniture and equipment 5 years 5 years Catalysts 2 years 2 years
+2022 2021 Buildings, waterway improvements and roads 5 to 40 years 5 to 40 years Plant and equipment 1 to 25 years 1 to 25 years Office furniture and equipment 5 years 5 years Catalysts 2 years 2 years

 The estimated useful lives, residual values and depreciation methods are reviewed at each year end, with the effect of any changes in estimate accounted for on a prospective basis.
+Land is not depreciated.